 The ruggedness means you can take the Hero5 Black into water (down to 33 feet) or toss it around, as is.
-We splashed water on our review unit, dunked it into water, and dropped it more times than we count, and it worked fine.
-The downside is that the camera body will suffer dings and scratches (we didn’t notice any damage to the 2-inch LCD, although we could see that happening), so for some protection, it’s best to use the camera with the Frame housing ($30).
+We carried our review unit through the rain, dunked it in water, and dropped it more times than we count, and it continued working fine.
+The downside is that the camera body will suffer dings and scratches (we didn’t notice any damage to the 2-inch LCD, although we could imagine that happening), so for some protection, it’s best to use the camera with the Frame housing ($30).
 An optional underwater housing, the Super Suit, is available for $50 if you want to take the camera into deeper water.

 As with all rugged cameras, you still have to make sure the doors are properly closed and sealed.
 The removable cover on the side is now a hinged door that protects the Micro HDMI and USB Type-C ports.
-Yes, GoPro finally ditched the Mini USB port, bypassing Micro USB, and in favor of the faster, reversible standard now used on most Android phones.
-Of course, that does mean you’ll need new cables if you haven’t adopted Type-C yet (don’t worry, one is included with the camera).
+(The cover is easy to remove for mounting the Hero5 to the Karma Grip handheld gimbal or drone.)
+Yes, GoPro finally ditched the Mini USB port, bypassing Micro USB in favor of the faster, reversible standard.
+That does mean you’ll need new cables if you haven’t adopted Type-C yet; fortunately one is included with the camera.